ibm-cloud-docs/CDN/cdn-example-code.md

 ## Example code to verify an order
 {: #example-code-to-verify-order}

 The call to `verifyOrder` is not mandatory before you place an order, but it is recommended.
 It can be used to verify that a subsequent call to `placeOrder` is successful.
-For more information, see [SoftLayer API documentation](https://softlayer.github.io/reference/services/SoftLayer_Product_Order/verifyOrder/){:external}.
+For more information, see [SoftLayer API documentation](https://softlayer.github.io/reference/services/SoftLayer_Product_Order/verifyOrder/){: external}.

 In this case, it is the `SoftLayer_Product_Order` class, which defines the verifyOrder method and must be passed as a parameter to `\SoftLayer\SoapClient::getClient()`.
 Before the call to `verifyOrder`, you must build the `$orderObject` by using the `SoftLayer_Product_Package`.